tesselle/kairos/README.md

 A toolkit for absolute dating and analysis of chronological patterns.
 This package includes functions for chronological modeling and dating of archaeological assemblages from count data.
+It allows to compute time point estimates (e.g. Mean Ceramic Date) and density estimates of the occupation and duration of an archaeological site.

 **Initial development is in progress.**